 This tutorial continues our look at working with events on Gum objects.
 The previous tutorial covered the most basic situation – a clickable button in a screen.
 We’ll expand upon the previous tutorial by creating a more complicated example – handling events on a popup container which displays a message and allows the user to click OK or Cancel.
+This tutorial covers the second property for controlling events: ExposeChildrenEvents.

 Creating the Components